If the workings and interactions of national and international government systems fascinate you, consider pursuing the Political Science degree.

 Why Penn State Behrend?

 Our program emphasizes attention to the individual.
 We encourage—and help you to find—internships in government.
 We also encourage and support independent study and study abroad.
-Two courses popular with Political Science majors make travel convenient: PL SC 177 Politics and Government in Washington, D.C. includes a spring break behind-the-scenes tour of the nation’s capital, while PL SC 299/499 North American Politics is a summer course held at Ryerson University in Toronto, Ontario, and team-taught by Behrend and Ryerson faculty.
+Two courses popular with Political Science majors make travel convenient: Politics and Government in Washington, D.C., includes a spring break behind-the-scenes tour of the nation’s capital, while North American Politics is a summer course held at Ryerson University in Toronto, Ontario, and team-taught by Behrend and Ryerson faculty.

 The School of Humanities and Social Science’s 14:1 average faculty to student ratio in upper-division classes means that you will enjoy mentoring relationships with your faculty.
 But because Behrend is a four-year and graduate college of Penn State, you’ll also have access to the opportunities and resources of a preeminent global research university, including opportunities for funded undergraduate research on a topic of your choice.

-Penn State Behrend has active student chapters of College Democrats and College Republicans, along with a non-partisan Political Science Society.
+Penn State Behrend has active student chapters of College Democrats and College Republicans, along with a non-partisan Behrend Political Society.
 In recent years, College Democrats sponsored visits to campus by Barack Obama and Bill Clinton, while college Republicans sponsored a campus visit by Sarah Palin.
-The Political Science Society sponsors local candidate forums, political discussion forums, and events to prepare students for graduate or law school.
+The Behrend Political Society sponsors local candidate forums, political discussion forums, and events to prepare students for graduate or law school.

 A Political Science degree is a natural foundation for a career in law; Behrend alumni have attended the law schools at Cornell University, University of Michigan, University of Pittsburgh, and University of Maryland, among others.
 If you are interested in a teaching career, the college has an agreement with Edinboro University of Pennsylvania that can fast-track your completion of Pennsylvania teacher certification in middle-level or secondary social studies.